amagura/bebopt/README.md

   /* process args using a switch */
 });
 ```
-I say _sort of_ because the above solution doesn't capture [commands](https://github.com/substack/node-optimist#and-non-hypenated-options-too-just-use-argv_).
+I say _sort of_ because the above solution doesn't capture [commands](https://github.com/substack/node-optimist#and-non-hypenated-options-too-just-use-argv_), is ugly, and _doesn't work_ with yargs!!

-That's great and all, but optimist is [deprecated](https://github.com/substack/node-optimist#deprecation-notice)... ok, and?
-The solution _doesn't work_ for yargs!